youzan/vant/packages/vant/src/text-ellipsis/README.md

 ### Intro

 Display ellipsis for long text and support for expanding or collapsing text.
+Please upgrade to >= v4.1.0 before using this component.

 ### Install